torvalds/linux/Documentation/networking/af_xdp.rst

 FILL ring is used by the application to send down addr for the kernel to fill in with RX packet data.
 References to these frames will then appear in the RX ring once each packet has been received.
-The COMPLETION ring, on the other hand, contains frame addr that the kernel has transmitted completely and can now be used again by user space, for either TX or RX.
-Thus, the frame addrs appearing in the COMPLETION ring are addrs that were previously transmitted using the TX ring.
-In summary, the RX and FILL rings are used for the RX path and the TX and COMPLETION rings are used for the TX path.
+The COMPLETION ring, on the other hand, contains frame addresses from Tx descriptors that the kernel has finished processing and that can now be used again by user space, for either Tx or Rx.
+This includes frames whose transmission has completed as well as frames referenced by invalid Tx descriptors rejected by the kernel.
+A completion therefore returns ownership of a frame to user space, but does not by itself guarantee that the packet was successfully transmitted.

 The socket is then finally bound with a bind() call to a device and a specific queue id on that device, and it is not until bind is